 Shelley Sickrey has been with the Office of Undergraduate Research and Scholarship (OURS) since its inception.
 She currently works with Dr. Mendoza on promoting OURS programs, managing budgets, and assisting students, among other roles.
 Shelley studied at GVSU as an undergraduate, earning her BA with majors in Legal Studies and English, along with a minor in Political Science.
 She went on to earn a Master of Arts in English Literature from Grand Valley State University.
 Prior to working at GVSU, she assisted attorneys in criminal law, family law, and intellectual property law.
 She enjoys being back in an academic setting, almost as much as she enjoys being a pop culture geek.

 Natalia Blanco was born in Alexandria, Virginia and grew up in downtown Chicago.
-She is currently a freshman studying business.
+She is currently a sophomore studying business.
 Natalia knows Spanish, English, and American Sign Language.
 She is passionate about informing others about social justice issues.
 Natalia plans to study abroad in the Middle East before she graduates to study international business.
 When she has free time, Natalia likes to read as many books as she can; her current favorite being "Blink" by Malcolm Gladwell.
 She is curious about, and would like to research, how people's brains are affected when learning a new language, and the confusion that comes along with translating or interpreting.

 Brianna Stelly is a senior from Southfield, Michigan.
 She is majoring in Marketing, with the career aspiration to become a marketing manager.
 Brianna is passionate about family, “DIY” projects, and community service.
 If Brianna could research anything, it would be the causes of Hidradenitis suppurativa and ways to cure it.